cjumel/dotfiles/README.md

 - [Git](https://git-scm.com/), to clone this repository
 - [GNU Stow](https://www.gnu.org/software/stow/), to set up all the configuration symbolic links at once with a single command
-- [GNU Make](https://www.gnu.org/software/make/), to use the recommended commands

 You can also use these configurations files manually without any requirement, but the rest of this file doesn't cover how to do so.